open-mmlab/mmdetection/docs/tutorials/1_exist_data_model.md

 CUDA_VISIBLE_DEVICES=4,5,6,7 PORT=29501 ./tools/dist_train.sh ${CONFIG_FILE} 4
 ```

-### Train using multiple nodes
+### Training on multiple nodes

-Distributed training in MMDetection relies on `torch.distributed` package, thus can be launched via Pytorch's launch utility.
+MMDetection relies on `torch.distributed` package for distributed training.
-To launch distributed training jobs multiple nodes, please refer to [launch utility](https://pytorch.org/docs/stable/distributed.html#launch-utility).
+Thus, as a basic usage, one can launch distributed training via PyTorch's [launch utility](https://pytorch.org/docs/stable/distributed.html#launch-utility).

-Usually, training speed is limited by network connection.
-If you do not have high-speed networking, like InfiniBand, training would be slow.

 ### Manage jobs with Slurm

+[Slurm](https://slurm.schedmd.com/) is a good job scheduling system for computing clusters.
-If you run MMDetection on a cluster managed with [Slurm](https://slurm.schedmd.com/), you can use `slurm_train.sh` to spawn training jobs.
+On a cluster managed by Slurm, you can use `slurm_train.sh` to spawn training jobs.
 It supports both single-node and multi-node training.

 The basic usage is as follows.